benlasko/Capstone-2/README.md

 ### For the Multi Layer Perceptron neural network I added up to 500 layers, experimented with alphas from .0001 to .05, used adaptive and invscaling learning rates, tried different solvers, tried relu and tanh activations, and batch sizes as low as 10.
 I wasn't able to tune the MLP model to get a score higher than about 77%.

+### I also tried tuning the SVM SVC using different parameters for regularization strength (C=3, C=6) and with "balanced" for the class_weight parameter.

 ### By tuning the models to account for the imbalanced classes and making changes to my stopwords list and text pipeline I was able to raise the MLP classifier accuracy about 7% but other models performed relatively similarly to when they ran using the default parameters.
 SVM, Random Forest, and MLP models performed better than the others I tried.

 #### Model scores after tuning.